ApostolicDA/Governed-Admissions-Intelligence-Pipeline/README.md

 • Implemented SQL-based metric reconciliation to ensure BI accuracy

 This project demonstrates production-style data engineering, governance, and business intelligence validation.

+## 👥 Team & Delivery Context

+This was a **real client engagement** delivered as part of the Excellerate internship program at St. Louis University.

+- **Role:** Team Lead — coordinated a cross-timezone international team
+- **Format:** Weekly deliverables with structured reports submitted to supervisors
+- **Output:** Live dashboard deployed and validated for actual university stakeholders
+- **Duration:** 4 weeks of structured sprints with documented weekly progress

+This was not a solo portfolio exercise.
+It was team-based, deadline-driven, client-facing analytics work — the closest thing to a real BI job environment a portfolio project can demonstrate.

 ## 📌 Overview

 This project delivers an end-to-end admissions analytics pipeline integrating four fragmented datasets (**Applicant, Connect, Outreach, SEVIS**) into a governed PostgreSQL warehouse powering a fully validated executive dashboard in Looker Studio.